 CloudBerry announces block-level backup support across all cloud storage providers.
 From this moment you can enjoy advantages of block-level backup on every cloud storage you use for the backup.
 This post explains how to enable Block-level backup for your backup plan.

-Specially for developers Microsoft Azure gives an opportunity to work with a local emulator for Azure Storage – Microsoft Azure Storage Emulator which is available as a part of Microsoft Azure SDK (for more information see Difference Between the Storage Emulator and Azure Storage Services).
+Especially for developers, Microsoft Azure gives an opportunity to work with a local emulator for Azure Storage – Microsoft Azure Storage Emulator which is available as a part of Microsoft Azure SDK (for more information see Difference Between the Storage Emulator and Azure Storage Services).

 In our CloudBerry Explorer for Azure, we support Microsoft Azure Storage Emulator.
 To enable it in, use «Development Storage» checkbox in your Azure account settings.